Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Introduction

-where $N$ is the number of simplices and $n$ is the number of filtrations (Algorithm~\ref{algo:approx} in Section~\ref{subsec:Algorithms}), \item When computed over {\em interval decomposable} modules, we prove that the interleaving distance between our construction $\tilde M$ and the module $M$ it approximates is upper bounded under mild assumptions (Proposition\ref{prop:final}):
+where $N$ is the number of simplices and $n$ is the number of filtrations.
+See Figure~\ref{fig:mma_intro}.
+Note that \MMA{} does not require the input module $\Mbb$ to be interval decomposable in order to run.

-Even though our theoretical result only applies to interval decomposable modules, our candidate approximation $\tilde M$ always has the same fibered barcode and rank invariant than the module $M$ it approximates.
-Moreover, we hypothesize that our approximate decomposition is also stable for modules that are close to being interval decomposable, while being more powerful than the rank invariant.